 Other muscle-relaxing medicines such as baclofen are sometimes used.
 Children with associated epilepsy need medicines to prevent seizures.

 Depending on the type and degree of muscle contracture, an operation may help - for example, an operation to loosen tight muscles or to correct a joint deformity.
-The aim is to give more flexibility and control of the affected limbs and joints.
-Most operations are performed on the muscles around the hips, knees, and ankles.
+The aim is to give more flexibility and control to the affected limbs and joints.
+Most operations are performed on the muscles around the hips, knees and ankles.

 Other treatments and therapies

-These may include: occupational therapy, speech therapy, vision aids, dentistry, communications aids, nutritional advice and promoting sport.
+These may include speech therapy, vision aids, dentistry, communications aids, nutritional advice and promoting sport.
 Assistive technology is being increasingly used.
 There is a range of devices and gadgets that can help with communication, mobility and daily tasks.